ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 ### Provisioning A Cloud Cluster
 Now that we have an image of our app and place to store data to only one crucial step remains, launching our application.
 Our application gets deployed to EKS (Elastic Kubernetes Service) which is another AWS service designed for running cloud based Kubernetes.
-In order to do so a HELM chart has been made which like the Terraform files is stored under the infrastructure directory of our project.
+In order to do so a Helm chart has been made which like the Terraform files is stored under the infrastructure directory of our project.
-These charts are (much like our pipeline) defined in a yaml format where specifications crucial to Kubernetes are being made eg: Name of the app, Kind , Amount of replicas, Image to use ...
+These charts are defined in a yaml format where specifications for Kubernetes are being made eg: Name of the app, Kind , Amount of replicas, Image to use ...

-#### HELM Deploy
+#### Helm Deploy
-Using our HELM chart and a service connection giving us authorization to supply the Jworks cluster we deploy our application (which gets pulled from Dockerhub) to the "stage-thomas-more" namespace within EKS.
+Using our Helm chart and a service connection allowing us to deploy to the Jworks cluster, we deploy our application, which gets pulled from Dockerhub, to the "stage-thomas-more" namespace within EKS.

 <img class="p-image" src="{{ '/img/2022-06-01-snitching-on-your-colleagues-using-cloud-magic/HelmTask.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 75%;">